Yasmeen101/yasmeen.github.io/README.md

 This portfolio details the projects I've pursued outside of work to broaden my knowledge within the Data Science and Machine Learning field.
 It serves as a space to document my ongoing learning journey, so I welcome any scrutiny and constructive feedback.
 Please don't hesitate to reach out to me using the contact form below.

 ## Education
-- PgCert., Operational Research, Applied Statistics and Financial Risk | Cardiff University (_June 2023_)
+- PgCert., Operational Research, Applied Statistics and Financial Risk (_June 2023_)
-- B.A., Accounting | Cardiff Metropolitan University (_September 2017_)
+- B.A., Accounting (_September 2017_)

 ## Work Experience
-**Senior Data Analyst @ Boston Consulting Group (_January 2024 - Present_)**
+**Senior Data Analyst (_January 2024 - Present_)**
 <br>**Data Analyst (_March 2022 – December 2023_)**
-- Utilising SQL for data querying, ensuring efficient access to large PSG datasets within Snowflake.
+- Utilising SQL for data querying, ensuring efficient access to large datasets within Snowflake.
 - Using Microsoft Excel, Alteryx and Tableau Prep for data preparation, enabling effective analysis of the impact of compensation and equity transactions across different geographies.
 - Building and reviewing models, reports and dashboard visualisations to address MDP needs and help leadership uncover patterns and trends to drive a more informed decision-making process.
 - Responsibility for the accuracy and completeness of MDP scenario projections and ensuring all adjustments are recorded in accordance with specific country and program parameters.
 - Developing and implementing solutions that automate recurring processes using Python.
 - Engaging with multiple teams across different time zones to continuously support data transformation activities such as data cleansing, wrangling and validation.
-- Leading BCG teaming efforts as a Teaming@BCG champion, dedicated to improving teamwork,bonding and collaboration.
+- Leading teaming efforts as a teaming champion, dedicated to improving teamwork,bonding and collaboration.
-- Mentoring junior analysts to assist digital upskilling efforts across the wider PSG team.
+- Mentoring junior analysts to assist digital upskilling efforts across the wider team.

-**Finance Analyst (Project Controller) @ Deloitte Consulting (_January 2021 – February 2022_)**
-- Providing engagement financial support to Deloitte consulting project managers, directors and partners.
-- Supporting the creation of WBS codes for new client projects, completing necessary procedures and set up of new engagement/client records in SAP.
-- Calculating client billing amounts, performing financial analysis and producing a variety of reports as required.
-- Ensuring compliance and contractual requirements are met and maintained throughout the duration of a client engagement.
-- Assisting transactional activities for PCG teams based in London, Cardiff and Belfast.
-- Supporting engagement closedown procedures, such as producing final bills and archiving.

-### Projects
+## Projects
 [Title](https://yasmeen-portfolio.squarespace.com/)